 Mike Bantz is a civil engineer working as the Pacific Area Manager for CDM Constructors Inc., which is an engineering and construction company that designs and builds water and wastewater treatment plants throughout the world.
 Mike has been working in the construction industry for 20 years and his area performs over $100 Million in business per year.
 Mike was first inspired by the Samaritan Aviation dream in 2005 and has been involved with the ministry ever since.
 Most recently, he was able to visit Wewak in November 2013 to evaluate the suitability of land for building our compound.
 He was amazed at how powerfully God is working through Samaritan Aviation in Papua New Guinea.
 Mike lives in San Diego with his wife, Lynda, and three wonderful children.
 Mike and Lynda have been shaped by short-term missions work in their early years and feel very blessed to be a part of Samaritan Aviation now.
 Mike received a B.S. from the University of Colorado in 1994 and is a Professional Engineer.

-John Davis is the Executive Vice-President of BASE Productions.
-In his role, Davis provides strategic leadership, direction and oversight to the operations, creative, production and post divisions of BASE.
-Davis manages production on all BASE projects, such as: ESPN’s Sport Science, Nat Geo’s Do or Die! and Syfy’s Fact or Faked; and oversees legal, network relationships, staff, 26 edit-bay post facility, music licensing, animation/grfx, 27,000 sq ft soundstage and extending projects to multiple platforms.
-Davis also played a key role in the development, producing and delivery of the company’s first competition series, Car Warriors, which spanned two seasons.
-Davis first came to BASE as a freelance EIC on Jesse James is a Dead Man, where he successfully delivered the complicated series that had been shut down prior to his arrival.
+John Davis is a business partner for Tollbooth TV, a reality TV production company.
+Tollbooth recently produced the survival competition series Stranded with a Million Dollars for MTV and the comedic docuseries Coach Charming for TLC.
+Prior to his position at Tollbooth TV, Davis managed production on all BASE Productions projects, such as: ESPN’s Sport Science, Nat Geo’s Do or Die! and Syfy’s Fact or Faked; and oversees legal, network relationships, staff, 26 edit-bay post facility, music licensing, animation/grfx, 27,000 sq ft soundstage and extending projects to multiple platforms.
+Davis also played a key role in the development, producing and delivery of Car Warriors, which spanned two seasons.
+Davis first joined BASE as a freelance EIC on Jesse James is a Dead Man, where he successfully delivered the complicated series that had been shut down prior to his arrival.
 In his 5 years with BASE, Davis is most proud of the pivotal role he played in seeing it sold for a reported $75M USD to Tinopolis Ltd. Davis’s television career spans over 17 years, from his start in post-production, rising to the executive ranks.
-Prior to coming to BASE, he served as a freelance EIC on several successful programs, including the FOX hit, Kitchen Nightmares.
+Davis served as a freelance EIC on several successful programs, including the FOX hit, Kitchen Nightmares.
 Davis also is an industry leader when it comes to stunt-related programs, starting when he spent two years with CBS Eye Too Productions as the Executive in Charge and Line Producer on Discovery Channel’s hit series Stunt Junkies.
 Personally, John has been married to his wife Julie for 16 years, they have three kids, and enjoy an active lifestyle as a family living in Southern California.
 He graduated from Southern Nazarene University in 1996, with a BS in Business Management.

 Bruce Johnson has been serving with Samaritan Aviation as an Aviation Advisory Board Member since 2006.
 He has been a strategic voice and help for our organization providing flight training, aircraft equipment consultation and participating with his wife Bonnie in Samaritan’s program launch in Papua New Guinea.
 He and his wife Bonnie have spent many years engaged in mission and aviation ministries.
 Bruce has served aviation ministry participating in strategic program planning, aircraft acquisition, flight training and program fund raising.
 He has developed seaplane flight-training programs and trained pilots for African Inland Mission and Samaritan Purse in Kenya, Uganda and Tanzania, East Africa.
 In 2007 he served as member of the Strategic Planning Group for Evangelism and Mission Aviation, Amazon Basin, Brazil and has also served in missions in Mexico and Ecuador.
 Bruce was very involved in the early formation of Quest Aircraft Company and served on the board from (2003-04).
 Bruce is currently a team member with World Mission / Dolsys participating in efforts to set up seaplane operations servicing the church and Island people of Lake Victoria as well as providing aviation support to Vine Trust hospital ship operations in Tanzania.